meteo-parapente/mtopara-portal/docs/users/activate.md

     here_is_code: `Here is your code.
 Don't lose it!`,
     thank_for_payment: `Thank you for your payment`,
     sent_code: `We've sent you your access code`,
-    check_spam: `If you haven't received anything, check your spam folder.<br>If you still haven't received anything 10 minutes after payment, don't pay again and contact us at support@meteo&#8209;parapente.com`
+    check_spam: `If you haven't received anything, check your spam folder.<br>If you still haven't received anything 10 minutes after payment, don't pay again and contact us at support@meteo&#8209;parapente.com`,
+    warn_no_edits: `Warning!
+No modifications to the invoice will be possible after submitting the form, in accordance with the law.`
   };
 </script>
 <div id="app">